 When we think of business writing types, we usually think or letters, emails, and maybe reports.
 In fact, there are many more.
-And there are just as many types of writing skills required for all of these types of business writing.
+And there are just as many types of writing skills required for all of these.

 Here’s a brief look at the types of writing in business that you can expect if you choose a career in this field:

 - What are the Three Types of Business Correspondence Writing?

 Types of business correspondence writing include memos, letters, and memorandum.
 Each of these has a different format and style, and using the incorrect style can be a big mistake.

 - Memos are internal communication pieces that are often sent electronically today.
 They use a familiar writing style that is informal in tone.
 These communications are often to make announcements or to remind staff of meetings, etc.

 - Memorandum is formal memos and has a decidedly more business-like tone and structure.
 These are often used to inform staff of new policies or procedures, should have a “to” line, a “from” line, a “subject line” and a date, so that the time of issuance is clear for future reference.

 - Letters are external communication, gong to clients, prospects, affiliates, etc. These are generally formal in style and tone and are written on letterhead stationery.
 They may be sent electronically, but should always be signed.
 Within this category, there are specific types of business letters – sales, proposal, follow-up, etc. Cover letters that accompany the application, letters of reference/recommendation and even resignation letters are also considered business letters.
 The common denominator here is that they are more formal in nature and style.